romgille/Python_projet_vacances/README.md

 ###TODO

 * templates views for mails (.txt and .html)
-* sesion for current user login-in
+* session for current user login-in
 * error page for wrong password on login
+* organize imports
+* move db methods from app/models.py to app/utils/db_methods.py (keep only models on app/models.py)
 * db init script
 * unit tests
 * more